 Screening of selected bacterial isolates for chromium metal tolerance

 Using morphological and biochemical traits, sixteen dominant bacterial colonies were isolated and identified.
 Subsequently, the genus of bacteria was determined by contrasting the features of several isolates with Bergy's Manual of Determinative Bacteriology [26].
 Utilizing nutrient agar medium supplemented with 100 ppm of chromium metal ions, all sixteen of the bacterial isolates were tested for their ability to withstand chromium metal.
-Based on the growth performance, only four bacterial strains like Bacillus sp 1, E. coli, Pseudomonas sp 4 and Staphylococcus sp 2 shown better growth compare were selected for further study (Table 1).
+Based on the growth performance, only four bacterial strains Bacillus sp.
+1, E. coli, Pseudomonas sp.
+4, and Staphylococcus sp.
+2 showed better growth in comparison and were then selected for further study (Table 1).

-Several authors have already reported bacterial strains capable of metal tolerant and particularly bacterial strains such as Bacillus sp, E. coli, Pseudomonas sp and Staphylococcus sp, Salmonella sp and Shigella sp were found to potential metal tolerant strains [27-29].
+Several authors have already reported bacterial strains capable of metal tolerant particularly bacterial strains such as Bacillus sp., E. coli, Pseudomonas sp., Staphylococcus sp., Salmonella sp., and Shigella sp. were found to be potential metal tolerant strains [27-29].

 Bacterial Isolate No. |